Stewart-Reddick

 Note: Disclosing your disability in the application process is not required.
 Applying for academic accommodations is a separate and confidential process through the ODS office.

-• The College Section 504 Coordinator is Ms. M. Patricia Wilson, Director of Human Resources
+• The College Section 504 Coordinator is Frank Mervin, Director of Disability Services

 • Accommodations are modifications or changes that limit the impact of a person’s disability.
 In order to receive accommodations, you must provide documentation of your disability and how it impacts you in the academic environment.
 Once accommodations are determined, you are responsible for requesting your accommodations each academic year.